 * Note that Bollington and Kerridge conservation areas are legally one entity but are shown here as two for clarification.

 BTC have been promoting the addition of Lowerhouse to the Bollington Cross CA. Lowerhouse has many important buildings from the Antrobus and Greg era – early to mid 19thC.
-In 2017, as a part of the work preparing the Neighbourhood Plan, proposals have been developed to include most of Lowerhouse in the existant Bollington Cross CA. It is easier to add to a CA than to create a new one!
+In 2017, as a part of the work preparing the Neighbourhood Plan, proposals have been developed to include most of Lowerhouse in the existent Bollington Cross CA. It is easier to add to a CA than to create a new one!

 A project was carried out to enhance three streets in the Bollington Conservation Area – Water Street, High Street (part) and Palmerston Street (part) – known as the Historic Triangle project.